 - We managed to colonize the world thanks to our cognitive abilities

-- The agricultural revolution allowed for societies to form and populations to explode
+- The agricultural revolution allowed for complex societies and lead to population explosion

-- The scientific revolution threw the basis of our current world and runaway progress
+- The scientific revolution provided the basis of our current runaway progress

 Where We First Started